4.9 Stars – Based on over 413 Google Reviews

 What is Dental Anxiety?

 Dental anxiety is a fear of going to the dentist.
 It can be the result of a phobia, or it can stem from a negative experience that a person had during a previous appointment, even back in childhood.
-Studies estimate that more than one-third of people i the United States have dental anxiety.
+Studies estimate that more than one-third of people in the United States have dental anxiety.
 For a significant portion of them, the level of anxiety is so high that people put off going to the dentist, even if they seriously need care.

 If you suspect you may have dental anxiety, know that you are not alone.
 Drs.
 Gordon and Brooks Green and Dr. Nichole Barnett have the solution to help you overcome your fears while receiving the care that your smile needs.